GraceMagnyFokam/316LSS-WFC/README.md

 # WFC Implementation for the Procedural Generation of EBSDs

-This is an implementation of WaveFunctionCollapse in Python.
-Implementation created by Issac Karth (iKarth).
+This is an implementation of WaveFunctionCollapse in Python that was created by Issac Karth (iKarth).

 ![wfc.gif](https://github.com/cemel-jhu/WaveFunctionCollapse/blob/0a29fc8f75552a81762149aa9dfadb92c6dad67f/images/wfc.gif)

-*Gif of WFC in action*
+*WFC in action*

 For more general-purpose WFC information, the [original reference repository](https://github.com/mxgmn/WaveFunctionCollapse) by Maxim Gumin (mxgmm) remains the best resource.